-There is more information on urinary incontinence and pelvic floor exercises on page 82.
+There is more information on urinary incontinence and pelvic floor exercises from pages 109-111.
 You can also speak to the CNS or consultant about this.

 For more information about incontinence, Prostate Scotland has a booklet 'Spotlight on Incontinence as a symptom of prostate problems'.
 This is available on our website.
 For a copy to be sent to you call us or email info@prostatescotland.org.uk